nrwl/nx/CONTRIBUTING.md

 Please follow the following guidelines:

-- Make sure unit tests pass
+- Make sure unit tests pass (`yarn test`)
-- Make sure e2e tests pass (this can take a while, so you can always let CI check those)
+- Make sure e2e tests pass (this can take a while, so you can always let CI check those) (`yarn e2e`)
 - Make sure you run `yarn format`
-- For documentation, check for spelling and grammatical errors.
+- Update documentation with `yarn documentation`.
+For documentation, check for spelling and grammatical errors.
-- Update your commit message to follow the guidelines below
+- Update your commit message to follow the guidelines below (use `yarn commit` to automate compliance)

 #### Commit Message Guidelines